Click here to discover the secrets of the haircare world

 I’m not up for any Oscars, but we are launching some beard care products, and I like to be thorough, and test everything properly.
 That means I’ve got to live the beard.
 All the way from 5 o’clock shadow to full on Zeus.

 I remember Zeus on the 1000 Drachma note as a child, and it being very valuable.
 Taxi drivers wouldn’t take them.
 A Drachma split into 100 Lepta, though 5 Lepta was the smallest denomination I ever saw and they had holes through the middle.
 A Greek salad in a local taverna was only 2 or 3 Drachma back in the summers of the 1960s.
+So you could buy 3 or 400 salads with this if you felt a bit peckish.
 By the time the EU took over in 2002 the note barely made 3 Euros.
 I miss the charm of the Drachma and the stillness of 1960s Greece.

 I’ve personally worn a beard of sorts for 16 years now.
 Mostly 1-2 weeks stubble, but lockdown gave me the opportunity to let rip and properly test some beard products.